shaiksaahir/JID_4203_Language_Exchange/README.md

 ## Version 2.2.0
 ### Features
 * Added way to specify maximum number of partners available to join a video call
+* Added a list of video preferences for users to filter patners
+* Added a list of audio preferences for users to filter partners
 ### Bug Fixes
 * Fixed Video Call page format issues
 ### Known Issues